tri means three.

 Trikatu can be administered along with green tea and guggulu.
 But the dose of trikatu churna should be very low: only 2 grams per day, either in a single or divided dose.

 Trikatu can help with weightloss.
 Take a very small dose (quarter teaspoon) along with a teaspoon of honey, in the morning, after food, for a period of two months.
 But care should be taken not to go beyond this dose, or else, it may increase your appetite and may eventually cause weight gain.
-However, people with sensitive stomach should exercise precaution.
+However, people with a sensitive stomach should exercise precaution.

 For overweight people, just mix a pinch (1 gram) of turmeric powder with water, or milk if you like it, and drink.
 Or you can have weight loss herbal tea, such as Tulsi green tea to substitute a healthier drink instead of coffee on an empty stomach.